VirgilSecurity/virgil-sdk-javascript/docs/guides/virgil-key/importing-key.md

 Set up your project environment before you begin to import a Virgil Key, with the [getting started](/docs/guides/configuration/client.md) guide.

-In order to import a Virgil Key, we need to:
+To import a Virgil Key, we need to:

 - Initialize **Virgil SDK**